FrankyCTY/kotlin-jetpack-compose-app/README.md

 Layers will be organized for the discipline for the application but try not too over enginner it by making it too much layers or dto, but inward dependencies flow is adapted to make the standard easier to be followed and allow unit test to take place.

-Interface might be used for testability and opts to changes as a indirection layer.
+Interface might be used for testability, opts to changes as a indirection layer and dependency inversion.